Ferdy Sambo

+On 13 February 2023, following a three-month trial at the South Jakarta District Court, Sambo was found guilty and sentenced to death.
+On 15 February 2023, Sambo filed an appeal against his sentence, two days after his conviction.
+However, on 12 April 2023, the South Jakarta District Court rejected the appeal, upholding the original sentence.
+As a result, Sambo's execution was set to proceed as planned.
+However, in May 2023, Sambo filed a cassation appeal to the Supreme Court of Indonesia, and on 8 August 2023 his sentence was commuted to one of life imprisonment.

 Early life

 Ferdy Sambo was born on 9 February 1973, in Barru, South Sulawesi to William Sambo.
 His brother is Leonardo Sambo (born 2 June 1971).
 He went to SMPN 6 Makassar, where he met his future wife, Putri Candrawati.
 After completing high school, Sambo attended the police academy where he graduated in 1994.

 Personal life

-Sambo married Putri Candrawati (born 1973) on 7 July 2000, who previously had a career as a dentist.
+Sambo is married to Putri Candrawati (born 1973), who previously had a career as a dentist; they married on 7 July 2000.
 The couple had four children named Trisha Eungelica Ardyadana (born 2001), Yakobus Jacki Uly (born 2005), Adrianus Sooai (born 2007), and Arka.
 During his trial, it was revealed that his youngest child was adopted.

 There has been controversy surrounding his wealth, with the public wondering how he owns various luxury cars and owns several properties across the country despite the salary for police generals in Indonesia.

 Career

 His career in the police was fairly successful, especially in the field of detectives, after he was promoted from Head of Criminal Investigation Unit of West Jakarta Police to Chief of Police of Purbalingga in Central Java in 2012.
 Before serving as the Head of the Propam Police Division, Sambo was the Dirtipidum of the Criminal Investigation Unit of the police.